West Highland Way – 10 Days

 - 9 nights bed and breakfast accommodation which is pre-booked in approved and carefully selected guesthouses with all rooms en-suite

-- West Highland Way Maps and all route notes
+- West Highland Way Maps and Rucksack Reader Guide Book

 - Details on restaurants and places of interest to visit along the way